skippyr/river-dreams/README.md

 river_dreams::toggle_fallback_text
 ```

-If you want to make a persistent change to every shell section, you can prefer
+If you want to make a persistent change to every shell session, you can prefer
 to set the environment `RIVER_DREAMS_USE_FALLBACK_TEXT` with an integer value
 that represents a boolean value: